Skip to content

 This procedure requires a third-party plugin to issue OIDC tokens.

-3. Search for “OIDC Provider” and install the plugin from this URL: https://plugins.jenkins.io/oidc-provider/.
+4. Search for “OIDC Provider” and install the OpenID Connect Provider Plugin from this URL: https://plugins.jenkins.io/oidc-provider/.

-The Jenkins base URL is critical for OIDC token verification and you must configure it by following these steps:
+The Jenkins URL configuration is critical for OIDC token verification.

 1. In the Jenkins UI, go to Manage Jenkins -> System.